-This paper reports on the joint effort of the European System of Central Banks (ESCB) to develop their own statistical climate change indicators.
-The indicators are largely based on public data sources which allow for replicability and high transparency of the methodology.
-Using harmonised methodologies across euro area countries was one of the key principles of this exercise.
+This paper reports on the joint effort of the European System of Central Banks (ESCB) to develop a first set of statistical climate change indicators for the financial sector.
+The indicators are largely based on public and official ESCB data sources which allow for replicability and high transparency of the methodology.
+Using harmonised methodologies across euro area countries3 was one of the key principles of this exercise.